-- 3.2.1 Rural lands as designated on the Comprehensive Plan Land Use Map are generally for rural residential development, for accessory uses such as home businesses and for small-scale resource uses. - 3.2.2 Land designated as Rural are characterized by a range of lot sizes and generally are not characterized by high-quality soils. - 3.2.3 Those areas with a Rural Comprehensive Plan designation shall have a residential density of one dwelling unit per 5, 10 and 20 acres (R-5, R-10 and R-20 respectively). - 3.3.4 Clustering of parcels is allowed consistent with platting and zoning requirements and the Clark County Code. - 3.2.5 If schools and related facilities need to be sited in rural areas, preference shall be to locate first in Rural Centers and then, as a last resort, in areas designated as Rural.
+- 3.2.1 Rural lands as designated on the Comprehensive Plan Land Use Map are generally for rural residential development, for accessory uses such as home businesses and for small-scale resource uses. - 3.2.2 Land designated as Rural are characterized by a range of lot sizes and generally are not characterized by high-quality soils. - 3.2.3 Those areas with a Rural Comprehensive Plan designation of Rural 5, Rural 10, and Rural 20 shall have residential densities of one dwelling unit per 5, 10 and 20 acres (R-5, R-10 and R-20), respectively. - 3.3.4 Clustering of parcels is allowed consistent with platting and zoning requirements and the Clark County Code. - 3.2.5 If schools and related facilities need to be sited in rural areas, preference shall be to locate first in Rural Centers and then, as a last resort, in areas designated as Rural.